-- (2) MBP cash amounts were adjusted based on actual performance and were paid on or about March 13, 2015, to the extent achieved and are reported in column (g) of the Summary Compensation Table.
-The potential payouts of MBP awards were subject to performance conditions in 2014 and were completely at risk. - (3) MSP RSU awards were adjusted based on performance and were issued on or about February 23, 2015, to the extent achieved.
+- (2) The MBP awards in this table reflect the amount of target annual cash incentive bonus that the Named Executive Officer previously had elected to defer into discounted RSUs pursuant to the Management Stock Purchase Plan and does not reflect the actual earned amounts under the management bonus plan.
+Actual earned amounts were adjusted based on actual performance and the cash portion of such amounts (i.e., non-deferred portion) was paid on or about March 4, 2016, to the extent achieved and is reported in column (g) of the Summary Compensation Table.
+The potential payouts of MBP awards were subject to performance conditions in 2015 and were completely at risk. - (3) MSP RSU awards were adjusted based on performance and were issued on or about February 23, 2016, to the extent achieved.
 The potential payouts of MSP RSU awards are subject to performance conditions and are completely at risk.
-RSU Perf awards were awarded on March 3, 2014 and are subject to financial performance conditions for the year ended December 31, 2016. - (4) RSU-Time awards were awarded on March 20, 2014, to Mr. Sandoval in connection with his joining the Company. - (5) The exercise price of Options is equal to the closing price of our Common Stock on the business day before the Grant Date.
-Stock option grants to Mr. Buckhout includes both a service period and market vesting conditions.
-For more details, see footnote (3) under Outstanding Equity Awards at 2014 Fiscal Year-End. - (6) The amounts in this column reflect the aggregate grant date fair values of the RSU awards reflected in column (i), calculated in accordance with accounting guidance, and the aggregate fair value of the Option awards reflected in column (j) was estimated based on the fair market value on the date of grant using a Monte Carlo simulation option pricing model.
-On March 5, 2014, the estimated fair market value per share for Mr. Buckhout's performance stock option grant averaged \$26.91.
+RSU Perf awards were awarded on February 23, 2015 and are subject to financial performance conditions for the year ended December 31, 2017. - (4) RSU-Time awards were awarded on March 5, 2015, to Mr. Wilk in connection with his joining the Company and on July 30, 2015 to Mr. Sharma for special recognition. - (5) The exercise price of Options is equal to the closing price of our Common Stock on the business day before the Grant Date.
+For more details, see footnote (3) under Outstanding Equity Awards at 2015 Fiscal Year-End. - (6) The amounts in this column reflect the aggregate grant date fair values of the RSU awards reflected in column (i), calculated in accordance with accounting guidance, and the aggregate fair value of the Option awards reflected in column (j) was estimated based on the fair market value on the date of grant using the Black Scholes option pricing model.

-Outstanding Equity Awards at 2014 Fiscal Year-End
+Outstanding Equity Awards at 2015 Fiscal Year-End